siddharth201/MyNotes/Swift/Multithreading/Chapter-10_DispatchGroup.md

 ## 💬 Perfect Interview Answer

 > “DispatchGroup is used to group multiple asynchronous tasks and get notified when all tasks are completed, typically using enter, leave, and notify.”

+## 2. Deep Understanding (How It Works)

+A **DispatchGroup** tracks:
+* How many tasks started
+* How many completed
+* When the counter hits ZERO → group completes

+## Two ways to use:
+**✔ queue.async**
+Automatically tracks entry/exit.

+**✔ enter + leave**
+Manual control (more flexible).

+**✔ notify**
+Called when group finishes.

+**✔ wait**
+Blocking version (rarely used).

+## 9. Common Mistakes (Interview Traps)
+❌ 1.
+Forgetting group.leave()
+Group will never finish Cause → infinite wait

+❌ 2.
+Calling group.leave() more times
+Group counter goes negative → crash.

+❌ 3.
+Using wait() on main queue
+Causes deadlock or UI freeze.

+❌ 4.
+Using group.async on a serial queue
+Tasks run one after the other → no parallelism.

+❌ 5.
+Updating UI inside background group.async
+Always dispatch to main queue for UI:
+DispatchQueue.main.async { updateUI() }

+🎯 Interview GOLD answers
+Q: What does DispatchGroup do?
+It allows tracking of multiple asynchronous tasks and notifies when all have completed.
+Q: Difference between notify and wait? notify is non-blocking; wait blocks the calling thread.
+Q: When should you NOT use DispatchGroup?
+For task dependency chains — use async/await instead.

+🧠 Mental model (lock this in)
+DispatchGroup is like a counter:
+* enter → +1
+* leave → -1
+* when count reaches zero → notify fires